CRAWLER: A Flexible and Versatile Cross-Layer Coordination Architecture

 Machine Learning-based Jamming Detection for IEEE 802.11: Design and Experimental Evaluation.
 Proceedings of the 15th International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM'14), Sydney, Australia.
 June 2014.

 Graph-based Redundancy Removal Approach for Multiple Cross-Layer Interactions.
-Proceedings of the 2014 Sixth International Conference on Communication Systems and Networks (COMSNETS), Jan 6 - Jan 10, 2014, Bangalore, India.
+Proceedings of the 6th International Conference on Communication Systems and Networks (COMSNETS), Jan 7 - Jan 10, 2014, Bangalore, India.
 January 2014.

 An Adaptive Codec Switching Scheme for SIP-based VoIP.
-Internet of Things, Smart Spaces, and Next Generation Networking (NEW2AN 2012), St. Pettersburg, Russia.
+Lecture Notes in Computer Science.
+Presented at the 12th International Conference on Next Generation Wired/Wireless Networking (NEW2AN '12), St. Pettersburg, Russia.
 August 2012.

 FANTASY: Fully Automatic Network Emulation Architecture with Cross-Layer Support.
-Proceedings of the 5th ACM International ICST Conference on Simulation Tools and Techniques (SIMUTools ‘12), Mar 19 - Mar 23, 2012, Desenzano, Italy.
+Proceedings of the 5th ACM International Conference on Simulation Tools and Techniques.
+Presented at the 5th International Conference on Simulation Tools and Techniques (SIMUTOOLS '12), Mar 26, 2012, Desenzano, Italy.
 March 2012.

 Towards a Flexible and Versatile Cross-Layer-Coordination Architecture.
 Proceedings of the 2010 INFOCOM IEEE Conference on Computer Communications Workshops, San Diego, CA, USA.
 March 2010.